Are Deep-State Leakers Defending Democracy or Corroding It?

 Trump may want to change the subject, and his imprecations about the danger of leaks look a lot like the tears of a crocodile, but that doesn’t mean the questions he raises aren’t important.

 The president referred to a column by Eli Lake in Bloomberg View, calling Flynn’s ouster a “political assassination.”
 Lake rejects the White House spin that Flynn was fired simply because of a breach of trust with Trump.
-Instead, he blames Democratic politicians and, even more importantly, the intelligence community:
+Instead, he blames Democratic politicians and, more importantly, the intelligence community:

 Flynn was a fat target for the national security state.
 He has cultivated a reputation as a reformer and a fierce critic of the intelligence community leaders he once served with when he was the director the Defense Intelligence Agency under President Barack Obama.
 Flynn was working to reform the intelligence-industrial complex, something that threatened the bureaucratic prerogatives of his rivals.

 But there are other theories, some of which overlap.
-At Washington Free Beacon, a site that is conservative but has generally been anti-Trump, Adam Kredo reports on what he says is “a secret, months-long campaign by former Obama administration confidantes to handicap President Donald Trump's national security apparatus and preserve the nuclear deal with Iran,” including Ben Rhodes, a former top aide to Barack Obama.
+At the Washington Free Beacon, a site that is conservative but has generally been anti-Trump, Adam Kredo reports on what he says is “a secret, months-long campaign by former Obama administration confidantes to handicap President Donald Trump's national security apparatus and preserve the nuclear deal with Iran,” including Ben Rhodes, a former top aide to Barack Obama.

 Rhodes rejected the Free Beacon story.
 “It’s totally absurd and doesn’t make any sense,” he wrote in an email.
 “I don’t know who the sources are for these stories and I don’t even understand the false conspiracy theory—how would getting rid of Flynn be the thing that saves the Iran Deal?
 It’s an effort to make the conversation about anything other than the actual story of what happened with Russia.”